 Founded in 1990 by the Corella and Bertram F. Bonner Foundation, which is based in Princeton, New Jersey, the Bonner Program is one of the largest programs of its kind in the nation.
-Across the country, 80 colleges and universities supports community work opportunities for more than 2,400 undergraduate students.
-The Bonner Leaders Program seeks to change the lives of the students, their communities, and the nation by providing access to education and opportunities to serve.
-The Augsburg Bonner Leaders Program started in 2008.
+The LEAD Fellows Program follows the Bonner model which is active in 65 colleges and universities across the United States, supporting community work opportunities for more than 2,400 undergraduate students.
+The program seeks to change the lives of the students, their communities, and the nation by providing access to education and opportunities to serve.
+The Augsburg LEAD Fellows Program started in 2008.

-How many students are in the Bonner Program at Augsburg?
+How many students are in the LEAD at Augsburg?

-How are students chosen for the Bonner Program?
+How are students chosen to be LEAD Fellows?

-We promote and publicize the program every spring and summer.
-Applications for the program are reviewed yearly, usually in March and August, for students to begin in September.
-Most new Bonner Leaderes are incoming first-year students and rising sophomores.
-Students are chosen based on financial need, history of volunteer service and community engagement, and potential for leadership growth in the program.
+Applications for the program are reviewed in February and August, for students to begin in September.
+Most new LEAD Fellows are incoming first-year students and rising sophomores.
+Students are chosen based on financial need, their interest and experience with social change, civic, political, and community engagement.

-What type of job would I have if I were to become a Bonner Leader?
+What type of job would I have as a LEAD Fellow?

-The Bonner Leader Program at Augsburg University has many different community partners who host students for a variety of service opportunities in their organization.
-All organizations that students work with are not-for-profit community organizations.
-Student jobs range from working in an after-school program assistant to organizing a neighborhood coalition to serving meals with the Campus Kitchen project, to working in the greenhouse of an environmentally focused school.
+The LEAD Program at Augsburg University has many different community partner organizations and programs that host students for a variety of work opportunities.
+Student jobs range from working as an after-school program assistant, to organizing a neighborhood coalition, to working on food justice with the Campus Kitchen project.

-How do I know if I’d make a good Bonner Leader?
+How do I know if I’d make a good LEAD Fellow?

-Students who are interested in social justice, equity, their community, working with people, and developing their own leadership skills make excellent Bonners.
+Students who are interested in civic engagement, social justice, equity, community based work, politics, and developing their own leadership skills make excellent LEAD Fellows.

 LEAD Fellows work an average of 10-15 hours each week in the community, and participate in regular meetings and workshops – about 4-6 hours a month.